 Los Angeles Preliminary Hearing Attorney

-The prelim basically answers the questions on whether there is enough probable cause to believe that a crime was committed and if there is enough probable cause to believe that you, the defendant, are the person who committed the crime.
-The burden of proof is on the prosecution but only as to probable cause.
+The prelim basically answers the questions of whether there is enough probable cause to believe that a crime was committed and whether there is enough probable cause to believe that you, the defendant, committed the crime.
+The burden of proof is on the prosecution, but only as to probable cause.

 If a defendant's right to a speedy trial has been violated due to an extensive delay, they can file a motion to dismiss due to a lack of a speedy prosecution.
 Such a motion is commonly known as Serna motions after the 1985 California Supreme Court decision in Serna v.
 Superior Court.

-The prosecution must just show probable cause at the prelim and then during the jury trial, the prosecution must prove guilty beyond a reasonable doubt.
+The prosecution must show probable cause at the preliminary hearing and then prove guilty beyond a reasonable doubt during the jury trial.

 Your Legal Rights